-Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty 1.
-Capital Programme and infrastructure assets 1.1 Capital Works.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty Capital Programme and infrastructure assets Capital Works.
 Programmes and projects are assumed to be delivered within budget and on time.
 The capital programme is generally managed within overall budget allocations requiring changes to programme or project budget to be found within available budgets.
 At a corporate level provision is made for delayed delivery by forecasting an annual capital budget carry forward based on historic delivery trends.
-There may also be some projects delivered ahead of forecast and these will be managed within borrowing allowances via bring backs.
-Actual costs will vary from estimates, due to higher input prices and/or delivery delays, resulting in budget shortfalls.
-These are partially offset by the delay in borrowing.
-However, Council has tendered significant work and estimates are based on the best available information.
-Delays could also be due to consenting and consultation requirements.
-Moderate/ Low To the extent possible Council staff seek to proactively manage the delivery of capital works, substituting projects within a programme where necessary.
+There may also be some projects delivered ahead of forecast and these will be managed within borrowing allowances To the extent possible Council staff seek to proactively manage the delivery of capital works, substituting projects within a programme where necessary.
 Those that are unable to be completed as planned in any year of the Long Term Plan may be carried forward.
-The implications of this are: • possible additional reactive opex; not all delays lead to additional costs. • possible reduction in opex if the delay relates to a new facility • projects may cost more than planned due to inflation. • less funds will need to be borrowed in the short term.
-Delaying new borrowing will impact on the timing of financing costs. • possible reduction to levels of service
+The implications of this are: possible additional reactive opex; not all delays lead to additional costs. possible reduction in opex if the delay relates to a new facility projects may cost more than planned due to inflation. via bring backs. less funds will need to be borrowed in the short term.
+Delaying new borrowing will impact on the timing of financing costs. possible reduction to levels of service

-Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty Any inflationary increase in Council's costs that is not offset by efficiency gains or revenue is likely to impact the timing of future works or increase borrowing.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty • Any inflationary increase in Council's costs that is not offset by efficiency gains or revenue is likely to impact the timing of future works or increase borrowing.
 1.2 Sources of funds for replacing assets.
 The sources of funds will occur as projected.
 Funding does not occur as projected.
 Low Council is well placed to borrow funds as required and remain within its LGFA benchmarks.
 The impact to ratepayers of every \$10 million of additional borrowing for capital works is a 0.08% increase to rates spread over two years.
 This increase accounts for the interest cost and repayment of the borrowing over 30 years.
 1.3 Asset life.
 Useful life of assets is as recorded in asset management plans or based upon professional advice (the Accounting Policies detail the useful lives by asset class) Damage to assets as a result of the earthquakes is such that their useful lives are shortened significantly.
 Moderate Council has updated its database with the latest information.
 However, condition information on all water assets is more difficult to obtain as the piped networks are below ground therefore making remaining life difficult to quantify.
 Ideally assets need to be replaced just in time.
 Earlier replacement would put more pressure on the Council's capital programme, leading to higher depreciation expense and financing costs.
-Late replacement leads to more expensive replacements costs plus generally greater impacts on the operational costs, community and the environment.
-1.4 Carrying value of assets.
-The opening statement of financial position reflects the correct asset values.
-Asset revaluations will differ to that planned and change projected carrying values of the assets and Low Waste water, water supply and stormwater, were revalued at 30 June 2020.
-Roading assets were revalued at 30 June 2019 The carrying value of assets are revalued on a depreciation expense.
-Land and buildings were revalued as at 30 June 2018. regular basis The valuation of the Council's facilities and infrastructural assets at optimum depreciated replacement cost involves a significant amount of judgement in estimating the replacement unit cost, asset condition (for underground assets) and the remaining useful life of the assets.
+Late replacement leads to more expensive replacements costs plus generally greater impacts on the operational costs, community and the environment. statement of financial position reflects the correct asset values.planned and change pro carrying values of the as depreciation expense.The carrying value of assets are revalued on adepreciation expense.
+Asset revaluations will differ to that planned and change projected carrying values of the assets and depreciation expense.
+Low Waste water, water supply and stormwater, were revalued at 30 June 2020.
+Roading assets were revalued at 30 June 2019 Land and buildings were revalued as at 30 June 2018. regular basis The valuation of the Council's facilities and infrastructural assets at optimum depreciated replacement cost involves a significant amount of judgement in estimating the replacement unit cost, asset condition (for underground assets) and the remaining useful life of the assets.